The National Student Negotiation Competition

 About the National Student Negotiation Competition 2019

 The competition, which is organised and sponsored by CEDR in collaboration with the University of Law, pits pairs of Law Students from across England, Scotland and Wales against each other to negotiate a series of challenging fictional scenarios.

-The National Winners will receive the competition trophy and a cash prize and will be eligible to go forward to the International Negotiation Competition for Law Students, to be hosted in Tokyo, Japan in July 2019.
+The National Winners will receive the competition trophy and a cash prize and will be eligible to go forward to the International Negotiation Competition for Law Students, to be hosted in Tokyo, Japan from 5 - 9 July 2019.
+To learn more about the International Negotiation Competition, please visit their website.
+The winners of the National Student Negotiation Competition for England, Scotland and Wales earn the right to compete in the International Competition.
+Please note that travel, accomodation and the entry fee has to be covered by their university.

 The National Competition consists of regional heats in Bristol, Chester, Leeds and London, as well as National Final and Finals dinner, which this year is being hosted by Cardiff University, Wales.